The Art Of Gushing Orgasms!

 But the question is, what do women who produce squirting orgasms, and the men who want them to squirt, really get out of this?

 Fun and pleasure is one obvious answer….. and intense female orgasm is another.
 It can be a peak sexual experience to see your female partner squirming in the grip of a powerful, very wet orgasm.

 How To Make A Woman Squirt!

-You’ll see that on this website we offer the opportunity to buy an instruction manual – which is probably the best around – about how to make a woman squirt.
+You’ll see that on this website we have a product for sale which shows you how to make a woman squirt.

-Most of the instruction manuals available suggest that if you put fingertip pressure onto the area of the G spot – which is about an inch or two inside the vagina, on the upper wall, as a woman lies on her back – and the woman “bears down” at the point of orgasm, she’ll ejaculate fluid.
+Most of the instruction manuals available about how to produce squirting orgasms suggest that if you put fingertip pressure onto the area of the G spot – which is about an inch or two inside the vagina, on the upper wall, as a woman lies on her back – and the woman “bears down” at the point of orgasm, she’ll ejaculate fluid.

 It can be very exciting for a woman to release this fluid – you only have to read what women say about it to see that it feels good – so provided both partners are consenting, excited by, and ready for it, this is a wonderful way of expressing your sexuality, and can be very arousing for woman and man alike.